 The menu varies from time to time, and can be found online.

-I was meeting some business colleagues for a quick lunch, and VQ was geographically desirable to their office location(s).
+I was meeting some pals for a quick lunch, and VQ was geographically desirable to their office location(s).

 And me?
 Why, I went with the highly-acclaimed VQ burger, Cascade Range beef on a ciabatta that leaned towards the softer side, accompanied by some pickled vegetables, and house-cut fries.